LishaLukose/Insurance-Analysis-Tableau/README.md

   ## Key Features

-- Import and clean insurance datasets using SQL
+- Import and connect multiple Excel datasets into Tableau
-- Join multiple tables to create unified customer and policy views
+- Perform data joins and relationships within Tableau to create a unified data model
-- Perform advanced filtering, grouping, and aggregation
-- Identify patterns in customer behavior, policy performance, and claims
+- Create calculated fields to derive KPIs like achievement %, policy count, and revenue distribution
+- Apply filters, parameters, and drill-downs for dynamic exploration of insights
+- Build interactive dashboards to visualize branch performance, policy trends, claims, and customer demographics

    ## Key Takeaways for Branch